 No, that is you lying to yourself.
 It isn’t simple to draw by any means, but you still can do it!

 Let us dive in!

 We will talk about three principles of classical architecture and how they apply to the sketching process.
-This is most detail-rich part of the architecture history – hence you need to have a specific type of line drawing to capture that in your drawings.
+This is the most detail-rich part of the architecture history – hence you need to have a specific type of line drawing to capture that in your drawings.

 1. Classical architecture = analytical architecture